coriblount/ruby-project-guidelines/README2.md

 “I love giving my 7 year old son, Gabe, the iPad when I want to relax.
 He loves clicking on all the ads and earning Cori and Shane as much money as possible!” - Not Debra G

 #### MVP
+User can log in
+User can log out
-User can browse all Airlines
+User can browse all Flights
 User can browse all Destinations
 User can browse all Destination’s sights
 User can select a favorite Destination